0xdoomxy/ttlmap/readme.md

 		fmt.Println(val)
 	}

-	//release the resource about this ttl map,Undoubtedly, it was a blocking operation, but it took very little time because it only released the value pointed to by the pointer tm.Drain()
+	//Releasing resources related to this ttl mapping is undoubtedly a blocking operation, but it takes a short amount of time because it only releases the value pointed to by the pointer, at most waiting for the execution of a Goroutine.
+This operation is necessary, and only after it is performed can the ttlmap object be reclaimed by GC tm.Drain()
 }